gears-php/gf-skeleton/README.md

 ### 1. The minimal (mandatory) configuration

-Routes configuration file should contain a list of routing rules to be used for incoming request URI matching and further successfull dispatching to an appropriate controller/action
+Routes configuration file should contain a list of routing rules to be used for incoming request URI matching and further successful dispatching to an appropriate controller/action

 ```yaml
 # app/config/routes.yml